-Tutorial Course on Research Ethics - CORE-2022 Description: All students are required to successfully complete the Tutorial Course on Research Ethics - CORE-2022 (https://tcps2core.ca/).
+Tutorial Course on Research Ethics - CORE-2022

+Description: All students are required to successfully complete the Tutorial Course on Research Ethics - CORE-2022 (https://tcps2core.ca/).
 The certificate obtained after completing this online course should be submitted through Canvas.
 Students who completed this tutorial previously do not need to repeat the course.
 They can upload their existing certificate.

-Experiences in the Community Module Description: Demonstration of appropriate participation in the Community Experience (CE), Community Service Learning Program (CSLP) or Certificate in Global Health (CGH) or appropriate planning for activities in the subsequent term(s), as relevant to the option selected, is required to successfully complete the M&S I course.

-The reflective assignment for CE is due following completion of the CE, which occurs in Term 2.
-Details of sign-up deadlines for the CE in Term 1 will be shared at orientation and in One45.

-• Details of required assignments for co-curricular options (CSLP and CGH) will be shared at orientations for those options.
+Clinical Experiences in the Community Module

+- Description: Demonstration of appropriate participation in the Clinical Experiences in the Community, Community Service Learning Experience or Certificate in Global Health (CGH) or appropriate planning for activities in the subsequent term(s), as relevant to the option selected, is required to successfully complete the M&S I course. - The reflective assignment for Clinical Experiences in the Community is due following completion in Term 2.
+Details of sign-up deadlines in Term 1 will be shared at orientation and in One45. - Details of required assignments for co-curricular options (CSLE and CGH) will be shared at orientations for those options.

+Final Exam

-Final Exam Description: The final examination focuses on the Medicine and Society general sessions, excluding the content of the Ethics, and EC modules.
+Description: The final examination focuses on the Medicine and Society general sessions, excluding the content of the Ethics, and Clinical Experiences in the Community Modules.
 The final examination will focus on the students' ability to understand and reflect upon the themes of the course.
 It will be a closed-book examination, meaning there will be NO access to course materials or any other resources while completing the examination.
 Further details about the final exam will be provided in the first class of the course.
-For exam date see the Assessment Table above.